Skip to priority announcement. Skip to main content

 In one of our previous posts, we spoke in-depth about the difference between kW and kVA.
 Now, if you haven't read that yet, we recommend giving it a quick look before understanding the difference between Kilo-Volt-Amperes (kVA) and Kilo-Volt-Amperes Reactive power (kVAR).

-From the previous post, you'll have got an understanding of what exactly kVA is and its relation to Kilowatt (kW) or real power.
+From the previous post, you'll have an understanding of what exactly kVA is and its relation to Kilowatt (kW) or real power.

 What does kVA mean?

-kVA is a measure of apparent power: it tells you the total amount of power in use in a system.
 In a 100% efficient system kW = kVA.
-However electrical systems are never 100% efficient and therefore not all the system's apparent power is being used for useful work output.
+However electrical systems are never 100% efficient and therefore not all of the system's apparent power is being used for useful work output.

 So, what exactly is kVAR?